owowed/userscript-common/README.md

 Repository for userscript libraries that contains common utilities designed to help and ease the development of userscript.

 ## How to use
-Add these following lines to your userscript headers:
+Add these following lines to your userscript header:
 ```javascript
 // ==UserScript==
 // ...